AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 The only difference between them is the column width.

-In the sample below, there are three columns displaying the content of the `"id"` data field with different presets.
+In the following sample, there are three columns displaying the content of the `"id"` data field with different presets.
 As you can see, the text is the same everywhere, but the width is different:

 ```
 // configure the first data grid column